Michigan’s Top French Drain and Yard Drainage Contractor

 We can tie in the downspouts directly from the house right into the French Drain which helps keep the yard free of soft spots and areas that can become overly saturated.
 Our French drains are built to last the life of the house.

-Depending on the expected level and volume of rain water or runoff, french drain systems can be widened or also founded on 2 or 3 underground drain pipes.
+Depending on the expected level and volume of rainwater or runoff, French drain systems can be widened or also founded on 2 or 3 underground drain pipes.
 Multiple pipes also provide for redundancy just in case one pipe becomes overfilled or clogged by a rupture or defect in the piping.
-A pipe might become overfilled if it is on a side of the drain which receives a much larger volume of water such as one pipe being closer to an uphill slope or closer to a roofline that drips near the french drain.
-When a pipe becomes overfilled water can seep sideways into a parallel pipe as a form of load-balancing so that neither become slowed by air bubbles as might happen in a full pipe with no upper air space.
+A pipe might become overfilled if it is on a side of the drain which receives a much larger volume of water such as one pipe being closer to an uphill slope or closer to a roofline that drips near the French drain.
+When a pipe becomes overfilled water can seep sideways into a parallel pipe as a form of load-balancing so that neither becomes slowed by air bubbles as might happen in a full pipe with no upper air space.